 This is the second part in a three-post reflection on miscarriage.
 I wrote this post many months ago, shortly after our first miscarriage—before we were devastated by another.
 I wasn’t ready to publish it right away, but I’m publishing the whole series now, in October, in recognition of National Pregnancy and Infant Loss Awareness Month.
-Read part one here.
+Read part one here and part three here.

 I had a very early miscarriage this year.
 So early my doctor called it a “chemical pregnancy.”
 I was not quite five weeks—there was no chance to see anything on an ultrasound.
 All the proof we have of that baby was a week’s worth of positive pregnancy tests and a heartbreakingly low, but definitive, blood hCG level.
 That, and the ache in my heart, and in my husband’s heart, at the baby’s absence now.